 The RtBrick BNG software can also run on an x86 server to create a vBNG (Virtual Broadband Network Gateway).

-You can re-use your existing infrastructure to continue to provide lower volume legacy services, and optimize the rest of the network for the bulk of your traffic - providing large volumes of high bandwidth services at a lower cost-point with a web-scale operating environment.
-So your RtBrick BNG can also act as a service cross-connect, routing each subscriber to the appropriate network infrastructure and extending the life of your high-cost legacy BRAS or BNG systems, for example.
+Our Open BNG software can deliver most of your complex broadband services, with HQoS schemes and IPTV support, for example.
+But you can also re-use your existing infrastructure to continue to provide lower volume legacy services, and optimize the rest of the network for the bulk of your traffic - providing large volumes of high bandwidth services at a lower cost-point with a web-scale operating environment.
+So your RtBrick BNG can act as a service cross-connect, routing each subscriber to the appropriate network infrastructure and extending the life of your high-cost legacy BRAS or BNG systems, for example.

 Along with the traditional CLI and SNMP, more ‘cloud-native’ means of interactions are also supported, such as gNMI and Netconf.
 RtBrick’s Management System, RBMS, takes this a step further, by providing network level workflows such as Image Lifecycle Management, Network Upgrades and Event and Log Management.
 RBMS actions are available through REST APIs making them easy to integrate into existing OSS systems.
 RBMS provides a single point of interaction for operations staff – from provisioning and management to monitoring and debugging.